A Little Bit About Me

 When I arrived at his house I sat outside for half an hour, trying to gain courage to start a new chapter in my life.
 The day I arrived was his work Xmas Party - where my participation in a Lovely Legs competition was not optional, but to be fair he then had to "joust" for my Maidenly favours.
 Despite his winning my hand in gallant fashion, a severe dose of reality began to creep in over the following days, and it was initially rather hard for us to adjust to living together as a "Him and Her" couple.

 Out'ed and unemployed yet again, and in a strange town with no family or real friends other than my boyfriend, I became increasingly depressed and hit something of a low point in what was already a traumatic period of my life.
-I was again wondering if my transition was a huge mistake, only the support (most days!) of Martin pulled me through, and I knew that he would be even more dismayed than me if I gave up trying to live as 'Annie'.
+Very aware that I was now in my mid-30's, I began to think that my transition was a huge mistake, only the support (most days!) of Martin pulled me through.
+I knew that he would be even more dismayed than me if I gave up living with him as 'Annie' (still with quotes in my mind).
 I hung on and completely revamped my CV, cutting it down and removing all indications or direct links to my former male past.
 Unfortunately my now threadbare CV reduced my value on the job market and it took several months of job hunting before I was finally offered and accepted a modest and temporary administrative position at a local college.

 I eventually started work in May 2002 when the woman I was replacing went on maternity leave.
 I thankfully had no problem integrating and passing in the nearly all female office environment, which was undoubtedly thanks to both the very tough "training" of the previous 18 months, and the results my medical treatments.
 It was finishing school and exams time for me - every day I expected to be out'ed but wasn't - it was wonderfully reassuring and I began to realise that I had made the right choice.
 In December Martin was promoted, but had to move back to Dublin.
 We bought a house within commuting distance of his office, and somewhat embarrassed I left my job in February 2003, slightly earlier than agreed.
 I then spent one of the busiest months of my life sorting out the new house.
 With no money left to spend and increasingly bored, I took a part-time job as a Sales Assistant at a shop.